Matthew Stirling (railway engineer)

-Matthew Stirling (1856–1931) was Locomotive Superintendent of the Hull & Barnsley Railway (H&BR).
+Matthew Stirling (1856–1931) was Locomotive Superintendent of the Hull and Barnsley Railway (H&BR).
 Matthew Stirling was born in Kilmarnock on 27 November 1856.
 He was the son of Patrick Stirling, the nephew of James Stirling, and grandson of Robert Stirling – all of whom were also famous mechanical engineers.

 Career

 Matthew was appointed Locomotive Superintendent of the H&BR on 13 May 1885.
 His first locomotive design was the H&BR Class B 0-6-0 tender locomotive (1889).
 This later became LNER Class J23.
 A larger and more modern version of the Class B was developed later.
 This was designated H&BR Class L, and later became LNER Class J28.
-Matthew Stirling's locomotive designs often incorporated the design traditions established by his father, including domeless boilers.
+Matthew Stirling's locomotive designs often incorporated the design traditions established by his father, including domeless boilers and wrap over cabs.
 His powerful H&BR Class A (LNER Class Q10) 0-8-0 freight locomotives were heavily used during World War I.